syncpoint/ODINv2/src/renderer/components/sidebar/readme.md

 ##### Tactics

 By applying certain tactics we hope to improve the code structure and thus maintainability.
 If a tactic should fail to achieve a certain goal, at least it should be understood and documented why this approach failed.

 ##### T-1: Don't over-engineer

 Components used for <Sidebar/> are only used in this very context.
 We don's strive to come up with reusable components from the very beginning. <Tag/> for example might be useful in other contexts at some time, but for now it is very specific to the needs of <Sidebar/>.

+##### T-2: Place logic as deep as possible
+##### T-3: NEVER! update state without actual changes

 ...